The Long Island Invasive Species Management Area

 Each county adopted the same “Do Not Sell” list and similar legislation in collaboration with The Nature Conservancy, LIISMA, the nursery industry, botanists, field scientists, and environmental agencies.
 The concept for the Suffolk County legislation, and later the Nassau County legislation, was first outlined in the 2006 Suffolk County Invasive Task Force report entitled A Strategy to Develop and Implement the Suffolk County Invasive Species Management Program.

 Phase out dates were given for each species, depending on the species’ growing time and popularity, to allow nursery owners sufficient time to clear their shelves and not undergo financial losses.
 Phase out dates were reached with the help of nursery industry associations.

 Exemptions are allowed for educational, scientific or removal purposes.

 A Management list of Moderately Invasive species was also developed.
 While not having legal standing or prohibitions, the list is intended to guide agency actions, urging agencies to not plant those species and to remove them if found.

 Each county advisory board periodically reviews additional invasive species, and revisions to the “Do Not Sell” and Management lists are made.
-The results from the LIISMA invasiveness ranking system reviewed by the LIISMA Scientific Review Committee informs the work of the county advisory boards.
 For more information on the Scientific Review Committee, its members, and their work, please see the Species Assessment page.

 The LIISMA Scientific Review Committee reviews each species that has been put through the invasiveness ranking system and makes recommendations to the county advisory boards